Makuake Advent Calendar 2022の記事の7日目です!

 Overview

-This post explains how to create your own Technology Radar.
+This post discusses how to create your own Technology Radar.

-A Technology Radar is an analytical report on technology trends in software development, published by ThoughtWorks (a global software development and consulting company where Martin Fowler is a member).
+Technology Radar is an analysis report on technology trends in software development published by ThoughtWorks (a company that operates globally in software development and consulting, where Martin Fowler is a member).

 The report is updated about twice a year and provides insights into technology trends.